ISP2018/kucafe-wisaTong/README.md

 ```
 > There are two commands that work: `git reset --hard HEAD` and and `get reset --merge`. `reset --merge` keeps local changes that have not been commited or staged.
 See [git help reset](https://git-scm.com/docs/git-reset).

 9. Do the merge again.
-This time, we will "resolve" the conflicts.
+This time, you will "resolve" the conflicts manually.
 After you merge, edit `menu.md` with a text editor to see what has changed.
 There are several "diffs" in the file.
 ```shell
 cmd> git merge breakfast
 cmd> edit menu.md  (use any text editor you like)